crichard93/Udacity---Intro-to-Programing/README.md

 some of my favorite movies.

 ## Quiz
-Using Python, I create a fill-in-the-blank style quiz that a user can take that  has
+Using Python, I create a fill-in-the-blank style quiz that a user can take.
+It has
-different levels of difficulty.
+3 different levels of difficulty that the user can choose from upon starting the quiz.